XHJUB-TDT: Subchannels

+Analog-to-digital conversion

 XHJUB-TDT began broadcasting in digital on October 12, 2012, two years after receiving initial approval.
 The digital signal remained after Juárez converted to digital on July 14, 2015.

 In 2016, as part of Mexico's standardization of virtual channels, XHJUB transferred its PSIP virtual channel from 56 to 5 (the assigned channel for Canal 5).

 On October 2, 2019, the IFT authorized the addition of Nu9ve to XHJUB as a second subchannel.
 Prior to the authorization, Nu9ve programming used to air on affiliated station XEJ-TDT.
 As Ciudad Juárez borders the El Paso television market in the United States, the second subchannel uses virtual channel 10, in order to avoid signal conflict with El Paso station KTSM-TV (which uses virtual channel 9).

 Repeater

 In 2018, Televisa was approved to establish a repeater (679 watts ERP) of XHJUB located atop Cerro Bola, in order to serve Col. Villa Esperanza, a community on the southwest edge of Ciudad Juárez which is shaded from Cerro Juárez by Cerro Bola and other mountains.